Supplemental Instruction

 Contact the SI Coordinator directly with questions or concerns related to SI Leaders' expectations and responsibilities.

-Partner faculty members' few SI-related responsibilities include allowing time in lectures for announcements and surveys, granting "Student Assistant" access to the course Canvas and necessary materials/resources, and meeting 1:1 weekly for approximately 30 to 60 minutes to discuss recent lecture content and upcoming assignments and exams.
+Partner faculty members' few SI-related responsibilities include allowing time in lectures for announcements and surveys, granting "Student Assistant" access to the course Canvas and necessary materials/resources, and checking-in weekly to discuss recent lecture content and upcoming assignments and exams.

 Though not guaranteed, the SCAA will always attempt to pair SI Leaders with the faculty members who nominated them.
 However, if not possible, the SCAA will assign other, equally qualified and trained SI Leaders to provide support.